rhel-labs/instruqt/rhc/02-connecting/assignment.md

 Manage your Red Hat connector systems: https://red.ht/connector
 </pre>

 Connecting a system using `rhc` will accomplish a few things for you.
 First, it connects your system to Red Hat Insights.
 Insights is a service that you have access to simply because you are running RHEL.
-It will also enable remote remediation of issues identified by Inishgts with the proper add-on subscription.
+It will also enable remote remediation of issues identified by Insights with the proper add-on subscription.
 And lastly, if your organization has Simple Content Access enabled, your system will be setup to receive updates from Red Hat.

+> [!NOTE]
->_NOTE:_ If your orgnaization does not have Simple Content Access enabled, you will need to attach a subscription after connecting with `rhc` using the `subscription manager` tool.
+> If your organization does not have Simple Content Access enabled, you will need to attach a subscription after connecting with `rhc` using the `subscription manager` tool.

+> [!NOTE]
->_NOTE:_If you are connecting a cloud system in a pay-as-you-go model, no subscription is required, and rhc will not consume one.
+> If you are connecting a cloud system in a pay-as-you-go model, no subscription is required, and rhc will not consume one.

 In the next step, we'll have a look at what we can do with Insights and the Hybrid Cloud Console.